 It’s always nice to save money; a little here, a lot there.
-One fabulous way is with some simple, free apps on your smartphone!
+One fabulous way to help save money is with some simple, free apps on your smartphone!
 Read on for my recommendations, along with bonus tips on how to make your shopping and saving a breeze.

 You can choose to use their site or install the app on your phone.
 For me, apps are easier, and I’m not tied to one spot in my house.
 With the option to choose your favorite stores, clip and print coupons, and submit receipts for cash back, it’s probably my favorite shopping app.